Chen-Qiyuan/Travel-BO/README.md

 ![Upload a notebook to Google Colab](docs/Upload2Colab.jpg)

 Because some of the competing methods require significant memory, please switch your runtime to **High-RAM** to avoid memory errors.
-While this feature is typically available with a Colab Pro subscription, it is **free for all users with an `.edu` email account**.
+While this feature is typically available with a Colab Pro subscription, Colab Pro is **free for all users with an `.edu` email account**.
+If you are an edu user but don't have a Colab Pro account, please make sure to [signup](https://colab.research.google.com/signup).

 ![How to get High-RAM on Google Colab](docs/ColabHighRAM.jpg)